 I am overjoyed as I wrap up my letter to you, dear women.
 I am overjoyed because through God, and God alone, my husband and I stand on this side of victory!
 Praise God, there is victory in Jesus!
 We have fought the grip of sin that intends to keep you as a slave forever.

 Pornography can be a secret sin that slowly swallows your marriage, your honor, your self-worth, and even your faith.
-Behind every husband that is immersed in this sin is a wife who is shattered.
+Behind every husband immersed in this sin is a shattered wife.
 Dear women, I pray for you right now.
 I pray that the Lord will keep you and hold you as you walk down this lonely road.

 Stand and fight!
 Fight back against the devil and his evil schemes!
 He is a liar, a tempter, and a stealer of souls.
 You are precious!
 Stand firm and look at your reflection in that mirror once again.
 You are Christ’s child!
 You are a princess of the King!
 Call out to Him and he will adorn you with beauty and make you whole again.
 God is waiting.
 Please allow Him to lead you to a place of victory.
 We have lived in the darkness of night too long.
 Praise God, we are no longer shattered!